 Happy Birthday Legend of Zelda!

 I <3 Zelda.
 Legend of Zelda games is what makes me buy a console.
-I’m dying to play Twilight Princess, and I can see my grades next semester dropping because of it.
-I hope Amanda and I can play it together, otherwise I’ll have to cut a lot of my personal time down.
+I’m dying to play Twilight Princess, and I can already see my grades next semester dropping because of it.
+I hope Amanda and I can play it together!

 I’m wearing a Zelda shirt Amanda bought me in celebration of this joyous day.